ami-iit/human-model-generator/README.md

   Control  = "On"
    ```

-- Generate the model by running on the terminal `Python src/GenerateModel.py`.
+- Generate the model by running on the terminal `python src/GenerateModel.py`.
 - A template called `Subject_Name.urdf` will be saved in the folder `models/humanModel`.

 ## Maintainers